opencrafts-io/sherehe/README.md

 - -  npx node-pg-migrate down (rollback)
  - In some instances you may have to drop the intended tables if rollback does not work

-(Note) the database to be used must be postgres
+(Note) The database to be used must be postgres

 7. Coding practices
 - This project only uses camel case when naming variable , functions
 - The project uses "type": "module" which mainly uses keyword import during importation rather than require which is the default

 8. Env
-I do realise that I have repeated the credentials in database and migrations just bear with me
+- I do realise that I have repeated the credentials in database and migrations just bear with me

 - Database
 DB_USER= * (Your username)